sebdah/dynamodb-config-store/docs/usage.rst

 Fetching all Options in a Store
 """""""""""""""""""""""""""""""

-If you want to retrieve all Options within a Stor, simply omit the ``option`` in the request:
+If you want to retrieve all Options within a Store, simply omit the ``option`` in the request:
 ::

     store.get()